 October 20, 2020

-Hybrid cars are not a new idea.
-Would you believe, such technology has been around for over a century!
+Hybrid vehicles are not a new idea.
+Would you believe, such hybrid car technology has been around for over a century!
 However, it wasn’t until the mid-90s that the trend became more popular and has continued to change and innovate the auto industry.
 Even as hybrid cars become more prevalent, many consumers aren’t exactly clear about how they work.
-If you’re ready to learn more about hybrid cars, buckle up for the ride.
+If you’re ready to learn all about hybrid cars, buckle up for the ride.

 The gasoline engine is the primary source of power for a hybrid vehicle, with the electric motor typically kicking in as you start driving and continue up to speeds of 15mph.
 The point of having the engine and the motor is to use the motor when gasoline is least efficient.
 The electric motor plays a support role under hard acceleration but as you cruise at higher speeds, the engine produces all the power.
 There are additional aspects unique to hybrid vehicles, including: